 - 4. If the ATIS ID has been pre-filled, check it carefully against your issued ATIS ID. - 5.
-To enter your ATIS ID manually, use the Rotary knob or the Channel Up and Channel Down buttons on a Raymic handset to cycle through the available numbers and press OK to confirm each number and move to the next digit.
+To enter your ATIS ID manually, use the Channel Up and Channel Down buttons to cycle through the available numbers and press OK to confirm each number and move to the next digit.